hud63/Inno/Strategic Initiatives/Explicit Impact Opportunities Mentioned.md

 **Impact opportunity:** Analyze the sub-stages (Financial pending, LOC pending, HSD pending) to find where delays cluster.
 If it’s “waiting for bank statements,” maybe Enrollment Reps need training on how to HELP seniors get online banking set up on the spot.

-### You’re Carrying 1.5-2 FTEs of Work (and Alan Knows It)
+### You’re Carrying 1.5-2 FTEs of Work (and Tony Knows It)

 Quote: “Based on our ratios, we should probably have two sales enablement people.
 A sales team of a 100… We asked for two FTEs in that business case, and we got a half.”

-**What you might miss:** Alan is setting you up to prioritize ruthlessly.
+**What you might miss:** Tony is setting you up to prioritize ruthlessly.
 He KNOWS you can’t do everything.
 His repeated “stack up the list of priorities.
 Which one really is number one?” is coaching you to say NO to requests and focus.

 **Impact opportunity:** You need a prioritization framework that’s transparent to leadership.
 Example: “I’m focused on Field Pipeline Cleanup (affects 40 reps, immediate ROI).
 Broker enablement is queued next.
 HSD simplification is backlogged until Q2.”